 Air Jordan I: Released in 1985

-The OG Air Jordan, this was the very first Nike shoe to be sported by MJ on the court and the only one you’ll find with the Nike Swoosh—two reasons why it’s indisputably one of the best Jordan shoes in existence.
+The OG Air Jordan was the very first Nike shoe to be sported by MJ on the court and the only one you’ll find with the Nike Swoosh—two reasons why it’s indisputably one of the best Jordan shoes in existence.

-The Air Jordan I is the shoe that not only started the obsession with Air Jordans that continues today but also created major controversy when its black and red colour combination broke the NBA’s 51% white regulation regarding sneakers.
+The Air Jordan I is the shoe that not only started the obsession with Air Jordans that continues today but also created a major controversy when its black and red color combination broke the NBA’s 51% white regulation regarding sneakers.

 Air Jordan III: Released in 1988

-Hatfield started as he meant to go one with this eye-catching sneaker, dropping the Nike Swoosh logo and adding elephant print panels, black and white uppers, and, of course, the now iconic Jumpman Logo.
+Hatfield started as he meant to go on with this eye-catching sneaker, dropping the Nike Swoosh logo and adding elephant print panels, black and white uppers, and the now iconic Jumpman Logo.
 The sneaker felt fresh and futuristic when it was first released in the late 80s and continues to be at the vanguard of sneaker design today.

 Air Jordan XI: Released in 1995

-Its release in the black-and-white Concord colourway infamously led to fights and riots across America as people tried to get their hands on a pair.
+Its release in the black-and-white Concord colorway infamously led to fights and riots across America as people tried to get their hands on a pair.
 Proof, if you needed it, that this is one of the most popular Jordan shoes ever.
-The model is also available as a pair of low top Jordans.
+The model is also available as a pair of low-top Jordans.